 The University has designated a limited number of scholarships for graduate students.
 These scholarships are awarded through an application process.
 Applications are available in the Graduate Office.
-In addition, many degree programs also have a limited number of scholarships available for graduate students.
+In addition, many degree programs also have a 211 Patton Hall Voice: (256) 372-5400, Fax: (256) 372-4952, sybrenna.harris@aamu.edu limited number of scholarships available for graduate students.
 For information of departmental scholarships, please contact individual programs for details.